cicixgliamici/formal-quantum-validation/docs/TRUST_BOUNDARY.md

 fields.
 Its validation and regression tests reduce this risk but do not turn the Python generator itself into verified software.

+The contract document is a specification, not a certificate.
+The executable checker supplies numerical evidence under its tolerances and trusted runtime.
+Kernel acceptance supplies formal evidence only for the exact semantic statement emitted into Lean or Coq.
+This distinction follows the Curry-Howard view of a checked proof term inhabiting the proposition, while the contract's pre/post structure is a concrete pure-state analogue of a Hoare triple.
+The project does not currently implement a general quantum-predicate Hoare logic over density operators.

 ## Coq/SQIR regression

 Generated clients use `QuantumValidation.Circuit`: public gate constructors,